How Belief Works

 And we of course can't be aware of our credulity in the formation of the belief if we’re aware of the belief but don't think about how it formed.

 And even if we do consider the formation of the belief – whether or not we still hold it – we may not remember that it formed upon us hearing or reading the claim concerned.
-And even if we do we can assume that the belief formed just after our comprehension of the claim, via our reason or intuition.
+And even if we do remember this we can assume that the belief formed just after our comprehension of the claim, via our reason or intuition.

 And in the case of comprehending a claim that we did already believe, we can of course attribute our belief of it upon doing so, and subsequently, to our prior belief of it.